4W4I5/Semester-5-Notes/Marketing/Marketing 7 September, 2023.md

 	- For brands
 	- For students
 - #### Negative Impact of Social Media
-	- Inadequacy about your life/apperance
+	- Inadequacy about your life/appearance
 	- Fear Of Missing Out & Social Media Addiction
+	- Isolation
+	- Depression & Anxiety
+	- Cyberbullying